malyalaarunrao/Hello-software-class/README.md

 # Hello-software-class
-here we are paired to understand the git, uses of git, features in git.
+In this Assignment we are paired to understand the git, uses of git, features in git.

 ##code
 def add(x, y):